 - Shannon Minter, National Center for Lesbian Rights

-- Gerry Hebert & Paul Ryan, Campaign Legal Center
+- J. Gerald Hebert & Paul Ryan, election law experts

 - Roy Englert, Supreme Court practitioner